x86dev/fernet_cli/README.md

 # Features
 * Based on cryptography.fernet, so should run almost everywhere
-* Can encrypt / decrypt single strings/data via comand line
+* Can encrypt / decrypt single strings/data via command line
 * Can encrypt tokens (```%mysecret%```) in files via ```--encrypt-file```

 # TODO